 One of the final CompTIA certs is the CompTIA Advanced Security Practitioner.
 With this training, you will gain specialized knowledge about blockchain technology, encryption, and mobile security, among others.

 Which CompTIA credential you should get first is determined by your level of IT experience and knowledge, as well as what branch you want to specialize in.
 The good news is that CompTIA offers stackable certifications, meaning you can start from the most basic ones and work your way to the top until you become an expert in your field.

 If you’d like more information on CompTIA exams and how to pass them, please contact MyComputerCareer.
-We can give you a free assessment of your skills and recommend an excellent CompTIA certification training or combination of them to meet your career goals.
+We can give you a free assessment of your skills and recommend a program that is might be right for you.